gunnarmon/gunnarmon/README.md

 # Welcome
 I'm a passionate person driven by the endless possibilities of design and technology.
-With [Schwarzweite](http://schwarzweite.com), I tried to fuse minimalist aesthetics with deep, thoughtful functionality, aiming to craft experiences that resonate on both an emotional and practical level.
+With 'Schwarzweite', I tried to fuse minimalist aesthetics with deep, thoughtful functionality, aiming to craft experiences that resonate on both an emotional and practical level.

 I am working on a self written page for 'Schwarzweite' atm...